 Karma is not only bad.
 It may be responsible for many of the good things that occur in your life; so, practice being grateful.
 Remember to give thanks for every gift you receive, large and small.
 And remember to give back unselfishly.
 Gratitude and generosity are excellent ways to attract more positivity to your life.
 Another way to awaken and inspire changes in you is by reading spiritual articles and books that will connect you with a new perspective.
 Self-help books and articles are very beneficial too.
 Reading was the catalyst that inspired the most change in me, and it continues to inspire me and help me to grow.

 There are techniques that can be used, to cleanse karma that’s not based in this lifetime.
 A regular practice of meditation, mantras, or prayer is likely to help to cleanse karmic residue.
 There are many meditation exercises, prayers, and specific mantras that can be found by doing an internet search for “clearing karma.”
 Another very effective tool for cleansing negativity and negative karma is the use of light energy called, the violet flame, or violet fire.
 This fascinating and easy technique is done through meditation and visualization.
-I don’t have the time today to explain it, but if you’d like to know more about what the violet flame is and how to use it, you can google the words, violet flame, and find a lot of good information.

 Maintaining karma is just as important as cleansing it.
 Through maintenance you will continue to improve on achievements accomplished in other lives.
 Without maintenance you will most likely set back any progress you brought to this life.
 To continue further along with any karmic progress you’ve made in this life, and then take it with you into your next life, it’s advisable to strengthen positive inclinations like kindness and compassion.
 Failure to strengthen those inclinations in this life will cause them to weaken, and you will lose the benefits of the good karma you’ve achieved.
 And by turning bad karma into good karma while you’re here, you will take that with you into your next life.
 So with the awareness, that whatever you do here will go along with you on your soul’s journey, be mindful of your actions, intentions, and words.